1) By fragrance loving home owners:

 Essential oil is believed to promote better health, improve breathing, de-stress and lots of other benefits.
 Thus, it is very difficult to advice home owners to refrain from using them.
 Chemical added to air-purifiers was promoted as air purifiers and claims to effectively remove dust from the air, helpful for people suffering from asthmas.
 In case you don’t know what it is, it is the 4th picture in the centre.
 I have a customer who claims that after she started using the air purifier she observed less dust found on her desk and floor.
 I think that’s highly possible as the oil based chemical added into the swirling water attracts the dust particles in the air.
 (PS: Do you know that some industrial engineers will spray a thin layer of oil onto air filters as it will attract and trap more dust particles?)

 However, using such oil based purifier together with the air conditioner is a bad idea; the chemical released into the air will ultimately be absorbed into the air conditioning system.
 If the chemical indeed attracts dust, it will start to attract dust at the fan coil, causing the fan coil to clog up.
 But that’s not all, aircon blower get wet from condensation, providing water source suitable for mold to grow, with the presence of oil particles (a rich nutrient), mold multiplies very quickly when the aircon is turned off and when the temperature rises.
 As such we observe enormous mold growth within aircon when the family goes away on holiday.
 Our observation is that families that used such products see lots of jelly-liked substances forming at the fan coil.
 These jelly not only clog up the fan coil, it reduces the wind flow, and clogs the water pipe; resulting in water dripping.
-Ironically, while the chemical based air purifier was used as a means of improving the air quality so as to prevent asthma attacks, using it together with the aircon results in mold growth within an aircon blower, whereby mold can trigger asthma attacks.
+Ironically, while the chemical based air purifier was used as a means of improving the air quality so as to prevent asthma attacks, using it together with the aircon results in mold growth within an aircon blower, ironically, mold can trigger asthma attacks.

 We further observed enormous jelly build up in families that burns essential oil.
 Our observation is that after a thorough chemical cleaning, the same amount of jelly will build up as quickly as 3-6 months, causing water dripping and a choked fan coil.